Armeria, sea thrift: planting, growing and care

 Where to plant Armeria or Sea thrift

-Very easy to grow, resistant both to cold (sometimes down to -20°C) and to drought, to wind or sea spray, Sea thrift can be planted throughout France.
-From its montane origins, it has kept an undemanding character and is able to grow by itself on the seafront and in holiday gardens without watering.
-Its good resistance to drought makes it a plant well adapted to Mediterranean climate.
+Very easy to cultivate, resistant both to cold (sometimes down to -20°C) and to drought, to wind or sea spray, Sea thrift can be planted anywhere in France.
+From its montane origins, it has retained an undemanding character and is able to grow on its own on seafronts and in holiday gardens without watering.
+Its good drought tolerance makes it a plant well suited to Mediterranean climate.

-It prefers rather austere growing conditions.
-It only requires very well-drained, dry, even poor soil, including calcareous types.
-It will adapt very well to sandy soils of the coast.
+It prefers rather spartan growing conditions.
+It only needs very well-drained, dry, even poor soil, including calcareous soil.
+It will tolerate coastal sandy soils very well.

-Give it a clear area without trees around that would shade it because it requires full sun to flower well.
+Give it an open area with no trees nearby that would shade it because it requires full sun to flower well.

-This perfect groundcover will be an excellent alternative plant to grass on sandy ground and in sunny, hard-to-reach areas of the garden, thereby avoiding weeding.
+This perfect groundcover will be an excellent plant alternative to lawn in sandy ground and in sunny, hard-to-reach areas of the garden, thus avoiding weeding.

 It is rockery plant par excellence.
-It is also indispensable in front of perennial beds and in wild-looking mixed borders, to which it brings a lot of lightness.
-Miniature species (Armeria juniperifolia) will be perfect for a trough or a pot.
+It is also essential in the foreground of perennial beds and mixed borders with a wild look, where it brings a lot of lightness.
+Miniature species (Armeria juniperifolia) will be perfect per a trough or a pot.

-It will establish along a path, a border or a fence, to flower on low walls, in paving joints and on a rocky scree.
+It will establish along a path, a border or a fence, to flower on low walls, in paving joints, a rocky scree.

 Sea thrift